ucfcs/GrowthPlus/CONTRIBUTING.md

 ![git commit](https://github.com/ucfcs/GrowthPlus/assets/45129978/4e4b7dfe-641e-4382-ac7d-1366fe8f732f)

-`git push -u origin <branch-name>` pushes your committed changes to the remote repository, **origin** parameter will push to the repository the project was clone from, in this case, it's the project's copy that is in your github.
+`git push -u origin <branch-name>` pushes your committed changes to the remote repository, the **origin** parameter will push to the repository the project was cloned from, in this case, it's the project's copy that is in your github.

 ![git push](https://github.com/ucfcs/GrowthPlus/assets/45129978/fd878b55-1ee5-47c3-a02f-557e76e03220)